 The Maryland Proton Treatment Center (“MPTC”) will be a leading edge cancer center that will bring a highly advanced form of cancer treatment - proton therapy - to Baltimore, the State of Maryland, Washington, DC, Delaware and Northern Virginia.

 This center will feature five treatment rooms housed in an 110,000 square-foot facility in the University of Maryland BioPark on the University of Maryland, Baltimore campus.
 This outpatient facility will also feature ground floor retail and includes space for research and training.

-The Maryland Proton Treatment Center is currently accepting patient consults and patient treatments will occur in winter 2016.
+The Maryland Proton Treatment Center is currently accepting patient consults and patient treatments will occur in the first quarter of 2016.

 About proton therapy:

 Proton therapy is a highly advanced form of radiation treatment that has the ability to provide cancer patients positive clinical outcomes, shorter treatment times and substantially fewer side effects or complications.

 Proton therapy uses accelerated subatomic particles (protons) to precisely treat cancerous tumors throughout the body.
 It is more precise than conventional forms of radiation treatment, delivering an exact, high dose of radiation to a tumor while sparing surrounding healthy tissue from damage.

 In contrast, the efficacy of conventional radiation therapy (such as photon/x-ray therapy, gamma ray or brachytherapy), which is used in approximately 60% of all cancer cases, is often limited because of its inability to deliver a sufficient "dose" of radiation into a tumor to destroy it and still avoid damage to the surrounding healthy tissue.
 That's why proton therapy can offer a more effective alternative in treating many cancers with fewer complications.